raspberrypilearning/party-popper/en/step_2.md

 + Check the LED has not blown.

 If the RGB LED comes on but is not purple:
 + You may have the LED legs connected to the wrong pins.
-Try setting the RGB LED to the following colours and make sure that they RGB LED shows the right colour: red: `(255, 0, 0)`, green: `(0, 255, 0)`, blue: `(0, 0, 255)`.
+Try setting the RGB LED to the following colours and make sure that the RGB LED shows the right colour: red: `(255, 0, 0)`, green: `(0, 255, 0)`, blue: `(0, 0, 255)`.
 Swap the jumper wires if you need to.
 If only one colour works then you may have the ground leg connected to colour for that pin.

 --- /task ---